jeffijoe/awilix/README.md

 These are documented below.

-## Registration options
+## Resolver options

-Whenever you see a place where you can pass in **registration options**, you can pass in an object with the following props:
+Whenever you see a place where you can pass in **resolver options**, you can pass in an object with the following props:

 * `lifetime`: An `awilix.Lifetime.*` string, such as `awilix.Lifetime.SCOPED`
 * `resolutionMode`: An `awilix.ResolutionMode.*` string, such as `awilix.ResolutionMode.CLASSIC`